forgijs/symfony-docs/forms.rst

 ----------------------

 Suppose you're building a simple todo list application that will need to display "tasks".
-Because your users will need to edit and create tasks, you're going to need to build a form.
-But before you begin, first focus on the generic ``Task`` class that represents and stores the data for a single task::
+Because your users will need to edit and create tasks you will need to build a form.
+But before you begin, first focus on the generic
+``Task`` class that represents and stores the data for a single task::

     // src/Entity/Task.php